LordofNotCommitting/GlobalCurrency/README.md

 If you want to console command global currency, you can "money Magnum x" where x is the amount of currency you want.

 Changelog:

+v1.31:
+I don't know when but "selling item to public enemy" with PE exclusion didn't actually work and it put money into global currency pool instead.
+Fixed.

 v1.3:
 Global currency wasn't working with trading shuttle.
 Now it does.
 I also added few option to make trading shuttle not ♥♥♥♥ because this part of the code could not be untangled from global currency part.